 Philadelphia Dog Bite Lawyer Edith Pearce represents dog bite victims.
 She is also a dog lover, used to work with an insurer, and is also the daughter of a veterinarian.
 At The Pearce Law Firm, P.C., we are very familiar with dogs, dog bites, and insurance companies.
 We are also very familiar with children’s dog bite injuries, and unfortunately, many dog attacks involve kids.
+If you’re looking for a pit bull lawyer near you in Pennsylvania contact us today.

 What is a pit bull?